 Late this morning, Hal Leonard notified me that they’d grant me the rights for a very reasonable—in fact, surprisingly small—fee.
 I was tickled.
 Hours later I am still tickled.
 In a few days, all copies of State of Love & Trust going forward will include the first stanza of Whipping in the spot on page 4 where it was always meant to be.

 I’ve been absolutely over the moon about this all day.
 I didn’t even get upset when I accidentally dumped garbage water all over my work clothes while hosing the wasps out of the trash can.
 (It’s a long story.)
 I just laughed at myself and changed my clothes.

-In addition to Pearl Jam and the kindly Hal Leonard licensing administrator who saw this process through, I need to thank my writing friend Kevin Craig for giving me the courage to pursue this.
+In addition to Pearl Jam and the kindly Hal Leonard licensing administrator who saw this process through, I need to thank my writing friend Kevin Craig for giving me the courage to pursue copyright permission on lyrics.
 He once shared that he’d obtained permission to use Leonard Cohen’s lyrics in his lovely work of YA fiction, Sebastian’s Poet, simply by asking.
 Kevin’s experience was the glimmer of hope that kept me going despite all of the naysaying about using lyrics in novels.
-I hope that by sharing my experience with this, I’ll pay it forward for another writer.
+He was also granted permission to quote Gordon Lightfoot’s lyrics.
+I hope that by sharing my great experience with trying for this, I’ll pay it forward for another writer.

 So, as if that wasn’t enough Pearl Jam joy for one day … When I arrived home for lunch, what was waiting for me on the front porch but the No Code and Yield albums I’d preordered through Ten Club.
 You better bet I unwrapped those rascals right away and put them on the turntable.